Iran election race narrows but fears persist of low turnout - WTMJ

 Raisi has drawn deep skepticism from the West, in part for running a judicial system that remains one of the world’s top executioners and sees the Revolutionary Courts operate many trials behind closed doors.
 His alleged involvement in human rights abuses dates back to a mass execution of political prisoners at the end of the Iran-Iraq war in 1988.

+Despite anti-virus restrictions, thousands of Raisi supporters mobbed a stadium in the northwestern city of Tabriz on Wednesday, with only some wearing masks.
+Roaring crowds chanted, “No one but Raisi, Iran’s final word!” as he took the stage and repeated campaign promises to alleviate the suffering of Iran’s poor.

-Raisi’s ascendancy would come at a delicate time for the region, as Iran and the United States negotiate a return to Tehran’s historic atomic accord with world powers that gave Iran sanctions relief in exchange for curbs on its nuclear program.
+Raisi’s ascendancy comes at a delicate time for the region, as Iran and the United States negotiate a return to Tehran’s historic atomic accord with world powers that gave Iran sanctions relief in exchange for curbs on its nuclear program.

-But even as the narrowing of the field boosted his bid, the country appeared most concerned with whether Iranians would vote at all — or defy the leadership and stay home.
+But even as the narrowing of the field boosted his bid, politicians cross the ideological spectrum appeared most concerned with whether Iranians would vote at all — or defy the leadership and stay home.

+In a statement, Iran’s powerful Revolutionary Guard likened casting a ballot to “hitting enemies with a pinpoint missile.”

-Rouhani, who had publicly protested the Guardian Council’s rejection of high-profile nominees from his own administration, pleaded with people to vote nonetheless.
+Rouhani, who had publicly protested the Guardian Council’s rejection of high-profile nominees from his own administration, pleaded with people to vote.

-“The way of expressing our complaints is not turning our backs on ballot boxes. … Some may say that the situation has become so tough for us.
-I tell them to cast their votes despite the troubles,” he said.
-“Going to polling stations in present circumstances … makes us more powerful.”
+“Going to polling stations in present circumstances … makes us more powerful,” he said.

-In video widely shared on social media Wednesday, former reformist President Khatami also asked pro-reform Iranians to “make an effort, show up and vote” despite their disappointment in the approved candidate list.
+In video widely shared on social media Wednesday, influential reformist movement leader and former President Khatami also asked Iranians to “make an effort, show up and vote,” despite their disappointment.

 Associated Press writer Nasser Karimi in Tehran, Iran, contributed to this report.